-The most important thing you can do to help prevent cervical cancer is to have regular screening tests starting at age 21.
+The most important thing you can do to help prevent cervical cancer is to get vaccinated early and have regular screening tests.

 Two screening tests can help prevent cervical cancer or find it early: